Model Inversion meets Cryptographic Fuzzy Extractors: Security via Fuzzy Extractor Primitive

 \subsection{Desired Properties}

-To systematically characterize the problem, we define the properties an ideal protection primitive should satisfy.
-We do so informally here and provide formal definitions in~\Cref{sec:formal-stuff}.
-The ideal primitive contains two subroutines: \gen and \rep. \gen takes input embedding $\x$ and outputs a protected embedding $\y$ with auxiliary random seed $s$.
-The function \rep takes some close input $\x'$ and helper $s$ to produce $\y'$.
-An ideal primitive must satisfy $3$ properties:
+To establish a principled basis for evaluating protection mechanisms for noisy-source authentication, we define three critical properties that an ideal primitive should satisfy.
+The ideal primitive contains two subroutines: \gen and \rep. \gen takes input embedding $\x$ and outputs a protected embedding $\y$ with auxiliary helper $\s$.
+On nearby input $\x'$ and the same helper $\s$, \rep should reproduce $\y$.
+Informally, an ideal primitive must satisfy the following $3$ properties; formal definitions are given in~\Cref{sec:formal-stuff}.

 \begin{enumerate} \item Correctness (Noise tolerance): For close inputs $\x$ and $\x'$, when $\x$ is enrolled, $\x'$ should authenticate successfully with high probability.
-In other words, for $\gen(\x) = (\y, s)$, the reproduced embedding $\rep(\x', s)=\y'$ is equal to $\y$ with high probability. \item Security (Fuzzy One-wayness): Given outputs $(\y,s) := \gen(\x)$, finding any input $\x'$ close to $\x$ is hard. \item Utility: The entropy of the output embeddings $\y$, conditioned on helper $s$, should be comparable to that of the input embeddings $\x$. \end{enumerate}
+In other words, for $\gen(\x) = (\y, \s)$, the reproduced embedding $\rep(\x', s)=\y'$ is equal to $\y$ with high probability. \item Security (Fuzzy One-wayness): Given outputs $(\y,\s) = \gen(\x)$, finding any input $\x'$ close to $\x$ is hard. \item Utility: The entropy of the output embeddings $\y$, conditioned on helper $\s$, should be comparable to that of the input embeddings $\x$. \end{enumerate}

-\paragraph{\bf Authentication based on the ideal primitive.} If such a primitive exists,~\Cref{algo:enroll-auth} shows how it readily works with a face authentication system.
-The \enroll function receives an enrollment image, applies \gen to the image's embedding vector $\x$, then stores the corresponding protected embedding $\y$ in the database persistently.
-The \auth function receives an authentication image, and checks if it has matching identity with the enrollment image.
-Specifically, it uses \rep to compute some $\y'$ using $\x'$.
-The \verify function compares $\y'$ with the stored $\y$, and outputs Accept only if $\y'=\y$.
-The user is allowed to log in only if \verify returns Accept.
+\paragraph{Authentication based on the ideal primitive.} If such a primitive exists,~\Cref{algo:enroll-auth} shows how it readily integrates into a face authentication system, as suggested by~\cite{2004:fe}\footnote{Other methods of integrating \fe into face authentication, such as~\cite{2017:fe-pke} using the \fe secret output $r$ to generate keys for a public-key encryption scheme, have also been proposed, though this distinction is not relevant.}.
+The \enroll function receives an enrollment image, applies \gen to the image's embedding vector $\x$, then stores the corresponding protected embedding $\y$ and auxiliary helper $\s$ in the database persistently.
+The \auth function receives an authentication image, and determines if it matches the enrollment identity.
+In particular, it uses \rep to compute some $\y'$ from $\x'$ {and the stored $\s$}.
+The \verify function then compares $\y'$ with the stored $\y$, and outputs \accept only if $\y'=\y$.
+The user is allowed to log in when \verify returns \accept.

 \tableLegend